robotcoral/lang-karol/README.md

   If an update introduces breaking changes add a `!` after the type (and scope) and optionally add the `BREAKING CHANGE` footer.

 The commit message should also follow these rules:

-1. Separate subject from body with a blank line
+1. Separate the subject from the body with a blank line
 2. Limit the subject line to 50 characters
 3. Capitalize the subject line
 4. Do not end the subject line with a period